PM Johnson's party sweeps aside Labour in northern English town

 The by-election, which takes place outside the normal parliamentary election cycle, was triggered by the resignation of a Labour lawmaker in March, and is one of dozens of votes which took place on Thursday.

 Labour had held Hartlepool for decades.
-Election analysts said it was the biggest swing of votes to the governing party at a by-election since World War Two.
+Election analysts said it was the biggest swing of votes to the governing party at a by-election since World War Two, defying Johnson critics who have taken aim at the prime minister for failing to move quickly enough to tackle the coronavirus crisis.
+Britain has one of the highest death tolls from COVID-19 in the world.

 “It’s quite a spectacular turnaround in a seat that Labour should really have saved and defended,” politics professor Michael Thrasher told Sky News.